DRAFT

 The answer to this difficulty is to apply here a distinction between true and false consensus, based on a better characterization of what can be understood as a community of ideas able to produce science.
 We can call this institution a critical community of ideas, understanding it as one that satisfies conditions like those specified by Jürgen Habermas for what he called the ideal speech situation (ideale Sprachsituation).[5]
 This means that a critical community of ideas must satisfy some conditions of freedom and rationality for the evaluation of the results of investigations, such as:

-1. the condition of making it possible for the members of community of ideas to hold critical discussions oriented to the truth and free of any coercion, to exclude pressures other than those of the rationality of arguments themselves,
+1. the condition of making it possible for the members of a community of ideas to hold critical discussions oriented to the truth and free of any coercion, to exclude pressures other than those of the rationality of arguments themselves,

 2. the condition that members of the community of ideas have free access to information and the same chances of offering new ideas, improvements, objections, and critique,